YuW-8/YuW-8.github.io/content/authors/admin/_index.md

 ## About Me

-Yu Wang is a dedicated cancer researcher committed to advancing translational cancer research and passionate about bridging the gap between scientific discoveries and practical applications in oncology.
+Yu Wang (Amber) is a dedicated cancer researcher committed to advancing translational cancer research and passionate about bridging the gap between scientific discoveries and practical applications in oncology.